staticdev/linux-workstation-playbook/README.rst

 ========

 * Installations:
     * IDEs.
     * Chrome Browser.
     * Packages apt, pip, npm, ruby gems.
     * Extras such as Keypass, OpenRGB
-* Configurations: shell/terminals, Gnome, Firefox, keyboard, git and more.
+* Configurations: shell/terminals, Gnome, Firefox, Git, ssh, keyboard and more.

 Note: this is a setup playbook I use for personal and professional development.
 It currently supports for Debian 11 (Bullseye).
 Refer to release 0.1.0 for Ubuntu.